smaharj1/ed-triage/Documentation/README_tech.md

   ```

   You can find the heroku GIT setup under the `Deploy` tab when you first setup your app.
 All the detailed instructions is found there.

+## Adding Test Data

+If you want to add the test data either to your local Mongo or Remote server, they are provided as `.db.json` files in `https://github.gatech.edu/smaharjan30/ed-triage/tree/main/server/seeds`.
+Follow the following steps:

+- Download tools like MongoDB Compass from https://www.mongodb.com/try/download/compass
+- Once downloaded, open the MongoDB Compass app in your desktop and click on `New Connection` on top left corner.
+- To connect to your local Mongo instance, leave the URI field as is and click `Connect`.
+To connect to remote DB server, add the URI you received from MongoDB Atlas for your database.
+Again, this uri will be in the format `mongodb+srv://<username>:<password>@yourcluster.skjdf.mongodb.net/....`
+- If you have ran the application, you should already see a database named `ed-triage`.
+If not, go to the root of this project and follow the installation steps above.
+- You will see the beds, staffs, and patients collections under `ed-triage`.
+Click on each of them and click on `Add Data` button > `Import file`.
+Then, import the respective `*.db.json` files from `seeds` folder.

+This should set you up with the starter data.
+It is optional to import the patient.db.json data as it can be added directly from the web app.
+However, for the sanity check, you should add all of the test data.